 With three different shooting lenses to choose from, food photographers may be drawn towards the ultra-wide angle lens which boasts 4cm close focusing.
 The main camera offers 48 megapixels and a high-resolution mode for showing off fine details, too.

 Like many Android phones, the OnePlus 9 Pro has a very well-featured native camera app.
 There’s a Pro mode for taking control of certain settings, though frustratingly you can’t use the ultra-wide camera in this mode.

-This is another great option for every day or travel use.
-This light and highly portable Micro Four Thirds camera (opens in new tab) comes with the advantage of a flexible range of native lenses, which also includes several Macro options.
+This is another great option for everyday or travel use.
+This light and highly portable Micro Four Thirds camera (opens in new tab) come with the advantage of a flexible range of native lenses, which also includes several Macro options.

 The fully articulating screen comes in handy when composing from strange angles, while there’s a good array of manual focusing options here.
 AF points might not be as numerous as some of the other cameras mentioned here, but they are spread well across the frame to give you a good choice.